2014 United States Senate election in Mississippi: Counties that flipped from Republican to Democratic

+By congressional district

+Cochran won three of four congressional districts.

 Aftermath

 In the aftermath of the runoff, the McDaniel campaign claimed there were indications of voter fraud.
 A day after the election results were certified by the state party, Senator Ted Cruz and some Tea Party groups backed an investigation of supposed voter fraud in the runoff election.
 Cruz also told reporters that groups aligned with the Cochran campaign had run racially charged ads designed to persuade black voters to vote against McDaniel.

-McDaniel's legal challenge to the election results failed.
+McDaniel's legal challenge to the runoff election results failed.
+He unsuccessfully ran in the 2018 special election triggered by Cochran's resignation.